feureau/Feureau-Digital-Library/900 History & geography/950 History of Asia/959 Southeast Asia/Indonesia/Mona Lohanda - The Kapitan Cina of Batavia.md

 73 L. Blussé, Strange Company, p.
 25. 74 M.C.
 Ricklefs, A History of Modern Indonesia, p.
 83.

-75 ES. de Klerck, History of the Netherlands East Indies, vol. |, p.429; L. Blussé, op. cit, p.20.
+75 ES. de Klerck, History of the Netherlands East Indies, vol. I, p.429; L. Blussé, op. cit, p.20.

 45 English caused the loss of valuable cargos, and for almost three years before 1800 no vessels, troops or funds arrived76, the Company could hardly continue trading without the support of the home country.77